rescuezilla/rescuezilla/README.md

 Rescuezilla is an easy-to-use disk cloning and imaging application that's fully compatible with Clonezilla — the industry-standard trusted by tens of millions.

 Yes, Rescuezilla is the Clonezilla GUI (graphical user interface) that you might have been looking for.
+But Rescuezilla is more than a Clonezilla GUI!

 Disk imaging is the process of making a backup of your computer's hard drive which is managed as files stored on an external hard drive, and 'disk cloning' is the process of making a direct copy without needing a third drive for temporary storage.